 The Directors are responsible for managing the business affairs of the Company in accordance with the Articles and have overall responsibility for the Company’s activities, including the review of investment activity and performance.
 The Directors are also subject to certain statutory duties under the Companies (Guernsey) Law 2008, as amended, in addition to their fiduciary duties and their duty to exercising reasonable care, skill and diligence, which are expected of a director of any company.

-The names, roles and Board committee memberships of each of the Directors is set out below.
+The names and roles of each of the Directors is set out below

-Zohar is the Managing Director of the Company and a member of the Remuneration and Nomination committee.
+Zohar is the Managing Director of the Company.

 Itay is the Finance Director of the Company.

 Summit Properties Limited (the "Company

 ") is committed to maintaining the highest standards of

 corporate governance throughout its operations and to ensuring that all of its practices are

 conducted transparently, ethically and efficiently.
 The Company believes that scrutinising all aspects

 of its business and reflecting, analysing and improving its procedures will result in the continued